zoffixznet/perl6.party/post/Perl-6-Schrodinger-Certified-Junctions.md

 though at the time of this writing they will use just one thread, you should not rely on them being executed in any predictable order.
-The auto-threading will be implemented by some time in 2018, so stay tuned... your complex Junctioned operations that deserve it, might get much faster in a couple of years without you doing anything.
+The auto-threading will be implemented by some time in 2018, so stay tuned... your complex Junctioned operations that deserve it might get much faster in a couple of years without you doing anything.

 ## Conclusion